mschwartz/assembly-tutorial/README.md

 ### Special Purpose Registers

-THe RCX/RCX/CX (CX) register doubles as a counter for dedicated instructions.
+The RCX/RCX/CX (CX) register doubles as a counter for dedicated instructions.
 The AMD64 instruction set includes instructions to fill, copy, and compare memory, and loops that use this register as the number of bytes/words/dwords/qwords to fill/copy/compare.
 The special loop instructions use this register as the loop counter as well.

 The RSI/ESI/SI and RDI/EDI/DI/ registers are general purpose "source" and "destination" registers for the fill, copy, and compare instructions.